gabehollombe-aws/webcam-sagemaker-inference/README.md

 These instructions use the AWS Amplify toolchain to easily provision resources in AWS.
 Follow the installation guide at https://aws-amplify.github.io/ before continuing.

 - `amplify init`
-- `amplify add auth` (accept default args, allow unauthenticated users if you want)
-- `amplify add api` (select REST, create one path `POST` to `/classify`, give auth and unauthed users read/write access, paste the contents of `lambda/app.js` into the `app.js` that Amplify makes for you)
+- `amplify add api` (select REST, create one path `POST` to `/classify`, allow unauthenticated access, paste the contents of `lambda/app.js` into the `app.js` that Amplify makes for you)
 - `amplify push`
-- `yarn install`
+- `npm install`
 - Find the IAM role created by Amplify to run the Lambda function -- look in `amplify/backend/function/.../*-cloudformation-template.json` for the role name.
-- In the AWS IAM console, edit the role from the step above and add the following policy to it:
+- In the AWS IAM console, edit the role from the step above and add the following policy to it (or copy just the statement and add it to the existing lambdaexecution policy):
 ```
     {
         "Version": "2012-10-17",